bkunzang/bkunzang.github.io/content/posts/boggle/index.md

 TocOpen: true
 ---
 ## Introduction
-This post serves to chronicle my Boggle project, which I have been working on intermittently since January.
-It is mostly complete, but I hope to add later more detailed data of simulations of many Boggle games, including word frequencies.
 For those who are unfamiliar, Boggle is a word game in which cubes with a letter on each face are distributed randomly over a square grid, in which players look for words formed by adjacent letters.
 After a specified period of time, players compare their word lists and receive points for all unique words.
 Boggle comes in three sizes:
 * Boggle, which is a 4-by-4 grid
 * Big Boggle, which is a 5-by-5 grid
 * Super Big Boggle, which is a 6-by-6 grid

 I personally prefer Big Boggle.
 Thus, for the rest of this post, when I refer to "Boggle", I actually mean the 5-by-5 Big Boggle.

+This post serves to chronicle my Boggle project, which I have been working on intermittently since January.
+It is mostly complete, but I hope to add later more detailed data of simulations of many Boggle games, including word frequencies.
+The project started as an effort to understand the standard game but later evolved into an effort to improve upon it by changing the set of letter cubes.

 ## Python Attempt